 When developing a new methodology, Proba's internal methodology template helps complying with all quality criteria.

-This process and corresponding criteria are fully explained in the Methodology Approval and Development Process document8 on the Proba document library9.
+This process and corresponding criteria are fully explained in the Methodology Approval and Development Process document9.

 All approved Methodologies are published on the Proba Methodologies web page10.